 Beginner Weight Lifting Program for Women

 If you are looking for a beginner weight lifting program for women, it’s a good idea to hire a personal trainer for at least one session.
-He or she will customize a program that is specific to your needs and shows you how to use the relevant machines and weights safely.
+He or she will customize a program specific to your needs and show you how to use the relevant machines and weights safely.

 Another option is to buy a book on weight lifting for women or to Google or search for routines on YouTube.